AdobeDocs/commerce-operations.en/help/configuration/cli/generate-data.md

 Generates Configurable products.
 Generated configurable options are not displayed individually in the catalog.
 Products are uniformly distributed per categories and websites.
 If `assign_entities_to_all_websites` is set to `1`, products are assigned to all websites.

-We support the following XML node formats:
+The following XML node formats are supported:

 - Distribution per Default and pre-defined attribute sets: